The growth rates of automaton groups generated by reset automata: The structure of the dual automaton for elements of lg

 \begin{Remark} There is a much larger graph containing $G_{r}(A)$ which we do not consider here.
 This graph has all subsets of $Q_A \times Q_A$ with size exactly two, and there is a directed edge between two such vertices if there is a split of $\dual{A}_{r}$ with top the initial vertex and bottom the terminal vertex.
-The reason we do not consider this larger graph is due to the existence of elements of finite order in $\shn{n}$ whose dual at the synchronising level splits (see Example \ref{exampleelelementoffiniteorderwhosegraphofbadpairssplits}).
+The reason we do not consider this larger graph is due to the existence of elements of finite order in $\shn{n}$ whose dual at the synchronizing level splits (see Example \ref{exampleelelementoffiniteorderwhosegraphofbadpairssplits}).
 This means that in the larger graphs contain information which is not carried by powers of the transducers. \end{Remark}

 The following results link graph theoretic properties of $G_{r}(A)$ and the order of $A$ when $A \in \shn{n}$.
 All of these results apply also to the minimal graph of bad pairs $\overline{G}_{r}(A)$.
-In most cases the information given by $G_{r}(A)$ can already be seen in $\overline{G}_{r}(A)$, however this is not always the case as we will see in the examples to follow.
+In most cases the information given by $G_{r}(A)$ can already be seen in $\overline{G}_{r}(A)$, however this is not always.

 \begin{lemma} Let $A \in \shn{n}$ be a transducer, and suppose that $k$ is the minimal synchronizing level of $A$.
 Let $r \ge k$ and let $G_{r}(A)$ be the graph of bad pairs associated to $\dual{A}_{r}$.
 If $G_{r}(A)$ is non-empty and contains a circuit i.e there is a vertex which we can leave and return to, then $A$ has infinite order. \end{lemma} \begin{proof} Let $l$ be the minimal splitting length of $\dual{A}_{r}$.
 The proof will proceed as follows, for every $m \ge 1$, we construct a word, $w(rm)$, of length $rm$, such that there are two distinct elements of $Q^{ml+1}$ which have different outputs when processed through $w(rm)$ (in $\dual{A}_{rm}$).
 This will contradict $A$ having finite order, since by Lemma \ref{lemma 1} above, if $A$ has finite order, then there will be a $j$ such that any two sequences of states of any length will have the same output when processed through a word of length $rj$ (see Remark \ref{remark 1}).